GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     ```

 8. How are Octal variables defined in Java?
 Can Octal variables be defined in Kotlin?
+    In Java, octal numbers are represented by prefixing the numbers with 0.
+However, this is not valid in Kotlin.
+We cannot directly define a numerical expression as octal in Kotlin.
+Instead, we can use the parseInt or toInt functions from the Integer class.
+For example:

+    ```kotlin
+        fun main() {
+            val numberToParse = 120

+            octalToDecimalUsingParseInt(numberToParse.toString()) // output is 80

+            octalToDecimalUsingToInt(numberToParse.toString()) // output is 80
+        }

+        fun octalToDecimalUsingParseInt(octal: String): Int {
+            return Integer.parseInt(octal, 8)
+        }

+        fun octalToDecimalUsingToInt(octal: String): Int {
+            return octal.toInt(8)
+        }
+    ```

 9. How is Conventional Notation represented?

 10. How is the underscore (_) used in numerical variables?
 How does Kotlin interpret this?
 11. What do we compare with `==`?
 What do we compare with `===`?
 12. Why is the Byte value range important when comparing with the `===` operator?
 Why does Kotlin exhibit special behavior according to this range?